A20-Mini

 7: Record and Timecode Window

 Displays the current timecode value, frame rate, absolute time of recording, and the remaining time and space of media.
 The window is red when the transmitter is actively recording.
-This window is not displayed when A20-Mini Mode is set to RF Only.
+This window is not displayed when the A20 transmitter Mode is set to RF Only.

 8: Transmitter Menu

-This menu offers control of the active transmitter’s Name, Frequency, Mute Mic, RF Power, Mode, and power options.
-The menu also provides access to format media and information about the transmitter.
+This menu offers control of the A20 transmitter Name, Frequency, Mute Mic, RF Power, Audio Input Type (A20-TX only), Modulation, Privacy, Mode, Options, and access to A20 transmitter Information.

 9: Transmitter Controls